Chris’ Georges on York B&B HollanDaise Sauce

 Place bowl in the microwave, and heat in short bursts, whisking briskly in between each burst.
 I start with (2) bursts at 8 seconds, (2) at 7 seconds, and then 6- or 5-second bursts as necessary to get to desired thickness.
 It is crucial to whisk between bursts, and if part of the egg starts to cook in the early bursts make sure to break it up and blend it back in.

 Once the sauce reaches desired thickness, add the lemon juice and spices.
-I just use crab seasoning (we’re in Maryland, it’s like a law), a dash of cajun seasoning or cayenne, and a few red pepper flakes.
+He just uses crab seasoning (we’re in Maryland, it’s like a law), a dash of cajun seasoning or cayenne, and a few red pepper flakes.
 Drizzle over poached eggs, or asparagus, or wherever you use hollandaise.
 Can you say asparagus?

 BONUS RECIPE: GEORGES ON YORK'S COUNTRY EGGS BENEDICT